 From now on, make sure you are working on the geometry with the flow volume extraction operation, Car_Internal_Volume, and not the SimScale_Car one presented for reference.

-In the beginning, we want to finish the geometry preparation by setting up the last missing topological entity set.
-Topological entity sets are groups of faces, created after the geometry import by the user, to be used in assignments for boundary conditions and other concepts, during the simulation setup.
+In the beginning, we want to finish the geometry preparation by setting up the last missing saved selection.
+Saved Selections are groups of faces, created after the geometry import by the user, to be used in assignments for boundary conditions and other concepts, during the simulation setup.
 They can be found at the right-hand side panel:

-A number of sets are already provided in the project, but the set for the windows is still missing.
+A number of saved selections are already provided in the project, but the saved selection for the windows is still missing.
 Figure 3 below shows how to add one: